top of page

 • Prize Drawings: After each session, winners will be announced during a 10-minute break.
 Stamped Health Passports are required to claim prizes.

-Visit a new workshop during each round—it’s a choose-your-own-adventure style learning experience!
+Visit a new workshop each round—it’s a choose-your-own-adventure style learning experience!

 Volunteer With Us